asignor/DANDP5/README.md

 Machine learning project, create and tune a predictor to be used on the Enron data to predict persons of interest in the fraud case.

 Two files:
-- A report in pdf with questions and answers
+- A report with questions posed by instructiors, their answers and references
 - the Python code